Prunus avium: Cultural history

 Pliny distinguishes between Prunus, the plum fruit, and Cerasus, the cherry fruit.
 Already in Pliny quite a number of cultivars are cited, some possibly species or varieties, Aproniana, Lutatia, Caeciliana, and so on.
-Pliny grades them by flavour, including dulcis ("sweet") and acer ("sharp"), and goes so far as to say that before the Roman consul Lucius Licinius Lucullus defeated Mithridates in 74 BCE, Cerasia ... non-fuere in Italia, "There were no cherry trees in Italy".
+Pliny grades them by flavour, including dulcis ("sweet") and acer ("sharp"), and goes so far as to incorrectly say that before the Roman consul Lucius Licinius Lucullus defeated Mithridates in 74 BCE, Cerasia ... non-fuere in Italia, "There were no cherry trees in Italy".
 According to him, Lucullus brought them in from Pontus and in the 120 years since that time they had spread across Europe to Britain.
 Some 18th- and 19th-century botanical authors assumed a western Asian origin for the species based on Pliny's writings, but this was contradicted by archaeological finds of seeds from prehistoric Europe.

 Although cultivated/domesticated varieties of P. avium did not exist in Britain or much of Europe, the tree in its wild state is native to most of Europe, including Britain.
 Evidence of consumption of the wild fruits has been found as far back as the Bronze Age at a Crannog in County Offaly, in Ireland.

 Seeds of a number of cherry species have however been found in Bronze Age and Roman archaeological sites throughout Europe.
 The reference to "sweet" and "sour" supports the modern view that "sweet" was P. avium; there are no other candidates among the cherries found.
-In 1882 Alphonse de Candolle pointed out that seeds of P. avium were found in the Terramare culture of north Italy (1500–1100 BC) and over the layers of the Swiss pile dwellings.
+In 1882 Alphonse de Candolle pointed out that seeds of P. avium were found in the Terramare culture of north Italy (1500–1100 BCE) and over the layers of the Swiss pile dwellings.
 Of Pliny's statement he says (p.
 210):

 Since this error is perpetuated by its incessant repetition in classical schools, it must once more be said that cherry trees (at least the bird cherry) existed in Italy before Lucullus, and that the famous gourmet did not need to go far to seek the species with the sour or bitter fruit.

 De Candolle suggests that what Lucullus brought back was a particular cultivar of P. avium from the Caucasus.
 The origin of cultivars of P. avium is still an open question.
 Modern cultivated cherries differ from wild ones in having larger fruit, 2–3 cm diameter.
 The trees are often grown on dwarfing rootstocks to keep them smaller for easier harvesting.

 Folkard (1892) similarly identifies Lucullus's cherry as a cultivated variety.
 He states that it was planted in Britain a century after its introduction into Italy, but "disappeared during the Saxon period".
 He notes that in the fifteenth century "Cherries on the ryse" (i.e. on the twigs) was one of the street cries of London, but conjectures that these were the fruit of "the native wild Cherry, or Gean-tree".
 The cultivated variety was reintroduced into Britain by the fruiterer of Henry VIII, who brought it from Flanders and planted a cherry orchard at Teynham.